“What is freelance writing anyways?”

-For writers.
-I suggest to start getting online is to sign up for Twitter and LinkedIn.
-These two social media platforms have helped me land big gigs and
+For writers, I suggest to start getting online is to sign up for Twitter and LinkedIn.
+These two social media platforms have helped me land high-paying gigs!

 Another way to start getting online is to have your own freelance website.
 Here is mine to use an example: michaelleonard.net

 As you can tell, this helps my social presence because if you google “Michael Leonard” or “Michael Leonard + writer” my site pops up.